PhABC/antiScamBot_slack/README.md

 ```
 And now you are all set on this machine to be able to launch the bot!
 Before that, however, we need to add the bot to your slack team.

-## 2. Creating the bot/application
+## 2. Creating The Bot/Application
 Before launching the bot, you need to let Slack know of its existence, so that it can create it on their app (might need to be Admin, and Admins should be the only one to create app, so please check your settings if that’s not the case).

 1. Go [here](https://api.slack.com/apps?new_app=1) and select **Create New App**.
 You can name it as **antiscam** and make sure you select the right team.